openedx/edx-documentation/en_us/shared/preface.rst

 Documentation for developers is available on the `docs.edx.org`_ web page.

-* The `edX Platform Developer's Guide`_ includes guidelines for contributing to Open edX, options for extending the Open edX platform, using the edX public sandboxes, instrumenting analytics, and testing.
+* The `edX Platform Developer's Guide`_ includes guidelines for contributing to the Open edX project, options for extending the Open edX platform, instrumenting analytics, and testing.

 * `Installing, Configuring, and Running the Open edX Platform`_ provides procedures for getting an edX developer stack (devstack) and production stack (fullstack) operational.

 * `Open edX XBlock Tutorial`_ guides developers through the process of